Who must file?

 - Employers quarterly payments are due by the last day of the month following each quarter: April 30, July 31, October 31, January 31

-- Employers annual reconciliation of wages are due by January 31
+- Employers annual reconciliation of wages are due by the last day of February of the following year

 How to File